blimpio/boards-web/README.md

     $ gulp deploy

-*To deploy static files to s3 you need to have an .env file in your root*
+*To deploy static files to s3 you need to have an .env file in your root with the following:*

-    # .env example:

     STAGING_AWS_S3_BUCKET_NAME=YOUR_S3_BUCKET_NAME
     STAGING_AWS_S3_SECRET_ACCESS_KEY=YOUR_S3_SECRET_ACCESS_KEY